stridecolossus/jove-blog/blog/part-1-intro/code-generation.md

 First some requirements and constraints were established for the scope of the generator:

-1. The process will be considered complete once an acceptable proportion of the API has been generated, rather than attempting to cover every possible use-case.  i.e. avoid diminishing returns on the time and effort to cover every edge case.
+1. The process will be considered complete once an acceptable proportion of the API has been generated, i.e. avoid diminishing returns on the time and effort to cover every edge case.

 2. That said the generated code will be treated as read-only, we will attempt to avoid fiddling the generated source code where possible.